TaherAhmedAshraf/express-router/README.md

 module.exports  = router;
 ```

-After specifying the path express-dynamic-routing will now use the path you specified, instead of using the filename.
+After specifying the path, **express-dynamic-routing** will now use the path you specified, instead of using the filename.

 I have a route `test.js` in my route folder and the prefix is '/'.
 If I dont't specify the custom path my route URL will be `/test`.
-But if I specify the path my route URL will be '/hello-world.
+But if I specify the path, my route URL will be '/hello-world.
 This is how you can specify your own custom path.